 - To monitor a high-risk pregnancy to help evaluate placenta and fetal health

 - If a woman is receiving progesterone injections to help support her early pregnancy, to help determine the effectiveness of the replacement treatment

-- Along with other tests such as an FSH, LH, hCG, thyroid tests, clotting tests, and a complete blood count (CBC) to help determine the cause of abnormal uterine bleeding in non-pregnant women
+- Along with other tests such as follicle-stimulating hormone (FSH), luteinizing hormone (LH), hCG, and a complete blood count (CBC), to help determine the cause of abnormal uterine bleeding in non-pregnant women

 When is it ordered?

-- During an infertility assessment, when a woman is having trouble getting pregnant and her health care provider wants to verify that she is ovulating normally; the test may be ordered a few times during a woman's menstrual cycle to evaluate the change in progesterone concentrations.
+- During an infertility assessment, when a woman is having trouble getting pregnant and her healthcare practitioner wants to verify that she is ovulating normally; the test may be ordered a few times during a woman's menstrual cycle to evaluate the change in progesterone concentrations.